Humane (film): Plot

-Jared suggests Noah to die because he is adopted and a disappointing drain on the family who killed a woman in a car accident.
-Rachel attempts to stab Noah, but he fights back.
-Several violent confrontations occur as Noah fights to physically defend himself against his siblings.
+Jared suggests Noah to die because he is adopted and a disappointing drain on the family, who killed a woman in a car accident.
+Rachel attempts to stab Noah, but he fights back and gets the knife away from her.
+Rachel then trys to turn everyone against him by talking about money, making Ashley reveal that Noah received half a million dollars from their father to make the incident of the car crash go away.
+With that reveal, all the siblings turn against Noah and hunt him down.
+Noah fights to physically defend himself against his siblings.
 Eventually, they all restrain him.

 Having received a text from him, Noah's girlfriend Grace Dawson arrives at the house.
 Panicking over the situation, Grace causes a commotion that ends when a D.O.C.S. agent shoots her dead.
 Noah breaks free and stabs, chokes, and fights back against his siblings.
 Realizing they are close to killing each other, Rachel volunteers to be euthanized.
 Jared contends he should be the volunteer because he abandoned his first wife and his son Lucas.
 Noah brings everyone together by proposing to kill Bob instead.

 The siblings lure Bob and the D.O.C.S. agents into the house where they are disarmed and taken hostage.
 However, Ashley dies of the injuries she sustained while struggling with Noah.
 The siblings euthanize the agent who shot Grace.
 Bob admits that Dawn was taken into custody and is now being held at D.O.C.S. headquarters.
 Bob continues to desperately bargain and makes threats as Noah prepares to inject him with the euthanasia drug.
 The camera cuts to black.